Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.

+**Fixed:**

+- Backpack/TextField:
+  - Fixed an issue with colour contrast for the border of `BPKTextField`s highlighted by accessibility review.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).